-The Urban Studies Department at Queens College Offers a Master of Arts degree in Urban Affairs, which provides an interdiscipinlary approach to the study of cities, especially New York City.
+The Urban Studies Department at Queens College offers a Master of Arts degree in Urban Affairs, which provides an interdisciplinary approach to the study of cities, especially New York City.
 We prepare students for professional work in urban administration, organization and policy in the public and nonprofit sectors.

 - The Master’s program provides opportunities for students to learn about current issues in urban affairs.

-- Courses are taught by practitioners, including government officials and directors of community-based organizations.
+- Courses are taught by researchers and by practitioners, including government officials and directors of community-based organizations.

 - We offer many evening courses as well as occasional weekend or online courses, which allow students to learn in a flexible environment.